Enigma

 Looking

-ago this week that Nepal signed a treaty with British
+98 years ago this week that Nepal signed a

 From

-the rise and fall of the Gorkha Empire west of the
+series on the rise and fall of the Gorkha Empire

-Mahakali more than two centuries ago, by Alisha
+west of the Mahakali more than two centuries ago,

 Where